First, you heard somebody muttering at their phone on the train.

 This is how America colored Josh’s next grid.
 The US, as a whole, ranks 18th in the world for Wordle scores, with a national average of 3.92 guesses.
 But America’s ‘green state’ is North Dakota, with an average of just 3.65 – better than any national average in the world.

-You can’t blame the New York Times for spending big bucks on a game that will bring millions of daily users to their domain.
+You can’t blame the New York Times for spending big bucks on a game that will bring millions of daily users to their domain; they're also spending a lot on creating connections answers.
 But Wordle will run out of new answers by 2028 if it continues in its current form without repetition.
 Do you think you can get over your addiction before then?

 We pulled 195,248 tweets with hashtag #wordle using Twitter API.
 We successfully extracted the game score from 142,669 tweets.
 To qualify, we were looking for the score presented as a fraction (e.g., 3/6 or 5/6) and the grid of colored squares.